 Abode of Buddhist traders

-Further up the hill there was carved an ingenious system for storing water, consisting of canals and cisterns collecting rainwater into large tanks.
+Further up the hill there was carved an ingenious system for storing water, consisting of canals and cisterns collecting the rainwater into large tanks.

 Still most of the caves have remained strict and ascetic up to this day.

 Description of caves

 Major part of 109 caves of Kanheri are simple cells cut in basalt – viharas – cells for monks where they lived, studied, meditated.
 Few larger cells though are chaityas – halls for congregational worship.
 One of the chaityas still contains defaced woodwork on its roof.

 Cave 34 contains paintings of Buddha on the ceiling.